icgc-argo-workflows/icgc-argo-sv-copy-number/README.md

      """
 ```

-You can test running by generating a `parameters.json` file or passing your input parameters on the command line:
+You can test running by generating a `parameters.json` file or passing your input parameters on the command line (you will likely get an error, continue reading):
 ```bash
 nextflow -C nextflow.config run main.nf -params-file example-params.json
 ```